fortrabbit/help/docs/install-laravel-7.md

 ### Deploying assets with Professional Apps

 You can export your minified assets to the [Object Storage](object-storage) by extending Laravel Mix with the `webpack-s3-plugin`.
-This is how it works: To start, execute in your terminal:
+This is how it works: To start, in your terminal, enter:

 ```bash
 # Get your Object Storage credentials
 $ ssh {{app-name}}@deploy.{{region}}.frbit.com secrets OBJECT_STORAGE
 ```

-Then put the values in your `.env` file and prefix the keys with `OBJECT_STORAGE_`.
+Then put the values which this command outputs in your `.env` file and prefix the keys with `OBJECT_STORAGE_`.
 In your `webpack.mix.js` you load the plugin and configure it with the env vars:

 ```js
 const mix = require('laravel-mix');